cloudnative-pg/postgres-containers/BUILD.md

 > making testing impossible.

-If you want to limit the build to a specific combination, you can specify the target in the `VERSION-FORMAT-BASE` format.
+If you want to limit the build to a specific combination, you can specify the target in the `VERSION-TYPE-BASE` format.
 For example, to build an image for PostgreSQL 17 with the `minimal` format on the `bullseye` base image:

 ```bash